Beginning July 1, 2011, active members of PSERS have specific time frames to apply for non- qualifying part-time (NQPT) service:

-You and your immediate employer preceding your induction must complete the Purchase of Intervening or Activated Military Service (PSRS-1305) (PDF).
+You and the school employer you worked for immediately preceding your induction must complete an application to purchase this service.
+Please contact PSERS for this form, as it is not available online.
 A copy of the school board minutes granting the military leave must accompany the application.
-A copy of the DD-214 papers indicating that your discharge was other than undesirable, bad conduct, or dishonorable.
+A copy of the DD-214 papers indicating that your discharge was other than undesirable, bad conduct, or dishonorable

-You may not purchase more years of military service credit than you have credited service with PSERS.
+You may purchase credit for up to five years of non-intervening military service after you have at least three years of credited school service following your non-intervening military service.
+Credit may be purchased on a year-by-year basis as you accumulate Pennsylvania school/state service.
+You may not purchase more military service credit than you have credited school/state service.
 If you are a multiple service member and have service credit with both PSERS and the State Employees’ Retirement System (SERS), you may use your service credit in both retirement systems to match the years of military service credit you are attempting to purchase.
 You, however, are still limited to the 5-year maximum.

 You must complete the Purchase of Non-intervening Miltary Service (PSRS-28) (PDF).
 A copy of your enlistment and discharge papers (DD-214) must be attached.
 The DD-214 paper must show both the date of entry into active service and the date of discharge from active service, and your discharge was other than undesirable, bad conduct, or dishonorable.

-3. Activated – This military service is when you are called to active military duty on or after July 1, 1990.
-It does not apply to a draft situation.
-You have the choice to :
+3. Activated – This military service is when you are called to active military duty on or after July 1, 1990 and before June 30, 2013.
+It does not apply to a draft.

 - Continue contributing to PSERS and gain immediate service credit.